soverenio/docs/docs/source/getting-started/deployment.rst

 .. admonition:: Note
    :class: note

    Currently, only Kubernetes deployments are supported.
-Through standard K8s and proxy configuration means, you can implement different approaches including accounting for fallback scenarios if something happens to the Soveren Gateway.
+You can implement different approaches including accounting for fallback scenarios if something happens to the Soveren Gateway.